-Adult male Hokkaido dogs can weigh 44–66 pounds and reach a height of 18–20 inches.
+Adult male Hokkaido dogs can weigh 30–45 pounds and reach a height of 18–21 inches.
 As one of the six native Japanese spitz breeds (the others being the Akita, Shiba Inu, Kai Ken, Shikoku, and Kishu Ken), Hokkaido are considered right in the middle of the pack when it comes to size, with Akitas being the largest and Shiba Inus being the smallest.
-You can identify this medium-sized dog by his muscular build, small, pointy ears, large paws that provide good stability during exercise, and his signature thick, fluffy plumed tail.
+You can identify this medium-sized dog by his muscular build, small and pointy ears, large paws that provide good stability during exercise, and his signature thick and fluffy plumed tail.

-Hokkaido can come in many different colors including white, red, black, brindle, sesame, and wolf grey.
+Hokkaido can come in five different colors: white, red, black and tan, brindle, and sesame.
+Very rarely, you can find a Hokkaido coat in wolf gray.
 They have a double coat with an outer coat made of protective, coarse guard hairs and a fine, dense undercoat that sheds seasonally.
 When they're actively shedding, they need to be brushed daily.

 Known for being loyal to their families, Hokkaido desire the love and affection of their humans above all else.
 "Hokkaido wear their hearts on their sleeves, are honest and direct in their feelings, and don't hide their emotions," Lindsay Tompkins, president of Hokkaido Association of North America, says.
 In fact, it's very common for Hokkaido to stick to their owners like glue and follow them around the house constantly.